johannesridho/johannesridho.github.io/content/pages/1--achievements/index.md

 service needs to return the list of campaigns based on the user location and the delivery areas of the restaurants participating in the campaigns.
-Our service can handle more than 400 thousand requests per minute, around 17 times more than the real peak throughput at that time, which is 23.7 thousand requests per minute.
+This service is now able to handle more than 700 thousand requests per minute.

 Find more details [here](/foodpanda-campaign-carousel).